Sahamati/Observability_Instrumentation/specs/telemetry.md

 }
 ```

-> Note: There can be additional data to be sent for specific APIs and that will be documented under the specs section for each network node type and for specific APIs
+> **Note**: There can be additional data to be sent for specific APIs and that will be documented under the specs section for each network node type and for specific APIs

 #### Example API Event